 - USD is the most widely and easily exchanged currency in Vietnam, as it is in the majority of Asia, with the Euro as a distant second.

-- British pounds, Canadian dollars, or Australian dollars are not widely accepted in either banks or hotels, and where they are the exchange rate is unfavorable.
+- British pounds, Canadian dollars, or Australian dollars are not widely accepted in either banks or hotels, and where they are the exchange rate is unfavorable. - Is a visa required for Vietnam from India?

 - Indian passport holders need a visa in order to travel to Vietnam.
 Vietnam has recently allowed e-Visa and visa-on-arrival facilities for all Indian passport holders, this special and swift facility is intended to boost tourism by making procedures hassle-free and simple, and lucid to understand and follow.